 Hunters are reminded to review our information to ensure accurate identification of waterfowl, humane dispatch methods and responsible hunting techniques.

 Please monitor the GMA website before and during the season to see if wetlands have been closed to hunting or hunting has been further regulated.

 Hunters are reminded to hunt responsibly at all times.

-The 2021 duck season has been modified based on analysis of habitat availability and waterbird surveys conducted across eastern Australia and other data relating to game duck abundance and breeding, habitat distribution and climate.
+The 2022 duck season has been modified based on modelling and analysis of habitat availability and waterbird surveys conducted across eastern Australia and other data relating to game duck abundance and breeding, habitat distribution and climate.

-The reduction of the bag limit to four birds per day for the entire season will reduce the overall harvest of game ducks and protect the population from overharvesting during a period of low abundance as a result of poor environmental conditions.
+The reduction of the bag limit to four birds per day for the entire season will reduce the overall harvest of game ducks.
+This will protect the waterfowl population from overharvesting during a period of low abundance.

 The later start times help improve bird identification, recovery of downed ducks and enforcement of the hunting laws.